 “It was the weekend and no one should have been at work,” Rachel said, “but I called Patrick Dillon at DiPerk Power Solutions, our Perkins distributor, hoping he would be able to help.”

-“Patrick was great and immediately offered to contact Perkins warehouse staff at the Global Distribution Centre in Irlam, UK to assemble the necessary parts for us to pick up and fly to the Azores.”
+“Patrick was great and immediately offered to contact Perkins warehouse staff at the UK global distribution centre, to assemble the necessary parts for us to pick up and fly to the Azores.”

-“The problem,” Patrick explained, “was that this all happened on a Saturday when the Irlam facility is closed.
-Nevertheless, I reached out to my contact at Irlam and asked if she could prep her team so we could do the handover first thing Monday morning.
+“The problem,” Patrick explained, “was that this all happened on a Saturday when the UK facility is closed.
+Nevertheless, I reached out to my contact there and asked if she could prep her team so we could do the handover first thing Monday morning.
 In this case, first thing meant 7:30, about an hour before they normally open, so the Rubicon 3 employee could make the first flight to the Azores at 9:30 that morning.”

-While the timing was tight, the Irlam team knew it could be done and committed to make it happen.
-When the Rubicon 3 employee arrived at the Irlam site at 7:30, the parts were ready for him.
+While the timing was tight, the UK team knew it could be done and committed to make it happen.
+When the Rubicon 3 employee arrived at the global distribution centre at 7:30, the parts were ready for him.

 From start to finish, Starling was in the Azores for five days before embarking on the last leg of her itinerary.
 Since she was scheduled to be in port over the weekend in any case, the entire episode only added three days to her journey and those were made up between the Azores and home port in England.

 “DiPerk and Perkins really went above and beyond to help us out of a difficult situation,” Rachel said.
 “We always knew we could count on the Perkins engines in our boats and this experience shows that the organisation behind them is every bit as reliable when you need them.”